 - Never provide sensitive information nor confirm information they may have without first independently verifying they are legitimate representatives of the IRS.
 If you have concerns you can call the IRS at 1-800-366-4484 to confirm the person’s identity.

 Don’t go through this tax season alone!
-Let us help you with all your tax related concerns from scammers, to what is due when, contact us today at 407.644.5811 or by clicking here!
+Let us help you with all your tax related concerns, contact us today at 407.644.5811 or by clicking here!